Rollin' 90s Neighborhood Crips: Formation

-According to one source, the Rollin's 90 Crips branched off from the Rollin's 60 Crips, retaining the "Rollin' Crips" name.
+According to one source, the Rollin' 90s Crips branched off from the Rollin' 60s Crips, retaining the "Rollin' Crips" name.

-Another source indicates that the Rollin's 90 Crips formed independently from the Rollin' 60 Crips, but later formed an alliance at a 1983 party, where some members of the Rollin's 60 Crips noted that the names of both gangs ended with "0".
+Another source indicates that the Rollin' 90s Crips formed independently from the Rollin' 60s Crips, but later formed an alliance at a 1983 party, where some members of the Rollin' 60s Crips noted that the names of both gangs ended with "0".
 As a result, the two gangs decided to unite, and this alliance has since spread to other gangs, including the Rollin' 40s Crips.

 Rivalry with the Eight Tray Gangster Crips

-In 1979, a rivalry developed between the Rollin's 60s Cripss and Eight Tray Gangster Crips.
-The rivalry developed after a fight occurred between a member of the Rollin's 60 Cripss and the Eight Tray Gangster Crips over a girl.
-As a result of this rivalry, many gangs had to side with either the Rollin's 60 Cripss or the Eight Tray Gangster Crips.
+In 1979, a rivalry developed between the Rollin's 60s Crips and Eight Tray Gangster Crips.
+The rivalry developed after a fight occurred between a member of the Rollin's 60 Crips and the Eight Tray Gangster Crips over a girl.
+As a result of this rivalry, many gangs had to side with either the Rollin's 60 Crips or the Eight Tray Gangster Crips.
 The Rollin' 90s Neighborhood Crips became allies with the Rollin's 60 Crips.